hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 	channelEventHub.registerTxEvent((event_tx_id, status, block_num) => {
 		clearTimeout(handle);
-		channelEventHub.unregisterTxEvent(event_tx_id);
+		//channelEventHub.unregisterTxEvent(event_tx_id); let the default do this
 		console.log('Successfully received the transaction event');
 		storeBlockNumForLater(block_num);
 		resolve(status);
 	}, (error)=> {
 		clearTimeout(handle);
-		channelEventHub.unregisterTxEvent(tx_id);
 		console.log('Failed to receive the transaction event ::'+error);
 		reject(error);
 	},
-		start_block // when this value is null (the normal case) transaction
+		// when this `startBlock` is null (the normal case) transaction
-		            // checking will start with the latest block );
+		// checking will start with the latest block {startBlock:start_block}
+		// notice that `unregister` is not specified, so it will default to true
+		// `disconnect` is also not specified and will default to false );
 });
 let send_trans = channel.sendTransaction({proposalResponses: results[0], proposal: results[1]});